 Since 2000 he has been an active participant at several protests within the Global Justice Movement and at most of the gatherings of the World Social Forum.
 Additionally, he was one of the initiators of the Academic Conference Blockades 2007 at the Trident nuclear submarine base in Faslane, Scotland.
 During two blockades more than 50 academics from different countries and varied scientific disciplines blockaded the entrance of the nuclear base, while they conducted a typical academic conference, read out their research papers, and held discussions with students.
 Both blockades ended with police arrests.

-Vinthagen lives in the Irene Community, Dals-Ed, Sweden, and the Pioneer Valley Cohousing, Amherst, USA.
+Vinthagen lives in rural communities in the US and Sweden: the Pioneer Valley Cohousing, Amherst, and the Irene Community, Dals-Ed.

 View video of talk on 3/31/17 at UMass Amherst: